thorvg/thorvg/README.md

   <img width="500" height="346" src="https://github.com/Samsung/thorvg/blob/master/res/thorvg_card2.png">
 </p>

 ThorVG is a platform-independent portable library for drawing vector-based scene and animation.
-It's an open-source free software that is freely used by a variety of software platforms and applications.
-ThorVG provides neat and easy APIs, it has no dependencies and keeps super compact size.
+It's an open-source software that is freely used by a variety of software platforms and applications.
+ThorVG provides neat and easy APIs, its library has no dependencies and keeps super compact size.
 It serves as the vector graphics engine for Tizen OS that powers many products. <br />
 <br />
 The following list shows primitives that are supported by ThorVG: <br />
  - Shapes: Line, Arc, Curve, Path, Polygon, ...